LeetHappyfeet/AIOS/README.md

 Which world did it happen in?
 What does this character know?
 What does this character believe?
+What has this character learned?
 What belongs to public world knowledge?
 Who is this character supposed to be?
+What is happening right now?
 What is relevant right now?
 ```